HorizonRobotics/SocialRobot/README.md

 ### [Grocery Ground](python/social_bot/envs/grocery_ground.py)
 A playground with groceries on it.
 You could choose the agent in the environment by setting the paramenter "agent_type".
 We support pioneer2dx, pr2, turtlebot, irobot create, and icub for now.
 [ICub](http://www.icub.org) is an humanoid robot meant for more complex tasks in the future.
-You could also choose icub_with_hands, which is a more advanced version of icub that equipped with both cameras and dexterous hands.
+You could also choose icub_with_hands, which is a more advanced version of icub equipped with 2 cameras and dexterous hands.

 * [Goal task](python/social_bot/envs/grocery_ground.py): A task to chase a goal on the playground.
 The reward setting is the same as simple navigation goal task.
 A PPO training example can be found [here](examples/grocery_alf_ppo.gin).